 - Transferring your benefits to a personal retirement bond (a policy with a life assurance company)

-- If you have under fifteen years service, you can transfer your benefits to a PRSA
+- If you have under fifteen years of service, you can transfer your benefits to a PRSA

 What will your options be at retirement?

 - Take part of your retirement account as a retirement lump sum

 - Take part of your pension as taxable cash

 - Purchase an Approved Retirement Fund (ARF) or Approved Minimum Retirement Fund (AMRF)